SoloDevNZ/hashnode/clpp952tm000a09jn41vs8pwc.md

 Although my NUC doesn't use an NVIDIA chipset, I still had the option of using OpenCL.
 (The Internet exists to solve ALL my problems.
 Except...)

 One major issue is that MP4 videos are not supported in the *free* version of DaVinci Resolve for Linux.
-Also, I am not sure if this issue *also* exists when using the *paid* Studio version.
-Fortunately, ffmpeg can address this concern by re-encoding the audio and/or video streams within the MP4 container.
-Sadly, ffmpeg is beyond the scope of this post.
-The Windows version of DaVinci Resolve doesn't suffer from this limitation so, for now, I'll need to switch to Windows when editing my videos.
+This issue does NOT exist when using the *paid* version called DaVinci Resolve Studio (at least, that is my personal experience when running Studio on my Ubuntu system) or DaVinci Resolve for Windows.
+The ffmpeg utility can re-encode the audio and/or video from MP4 and there are many online resources that show this process.

+Other *possible* solutions (which I haven't tried yet) is to run Rocky Linux or CentOS on Distrobox.

 ## In Conclusion.

 Running DaVinci Resolve on Ubuntu using Distrobox on Ubuntu is a viable solution for testing this powerful video editor on unsupported distributions.
 By defining and following these installation and configuration steps, I can set up DaVinci Resolve in a containerized environment which allows me to evaluate if installation on my preferred Linux distribution is possible.

 BTW, video editing is my *least* favourite media production activity.
 I suck at it.
-(Alright, I suck at a lot of *other* things, too.)
+(Alright, I <s>suck</s> am not very good at a lot of *other* things, too.)

 Until next time: Be safe, be kind, be awesome.